Ray casting: Concept model

-Applying the information
+Applications

 Three algorithms using ray casting are to make line drawings, to make shaded pictures, and to compute volumes and other physical properties.
 Each algorithm, given a camera model, casts one ray per pixel in the screen.
 For computing volume, the resolution of the pixel screen to use depends on the desired accuracy of the solution.
 For line drawings and picture shading, the resolution determines the quality of the image.

-LINE DRAWINGS.
+Line drawings

 To draw the visible edges of a solid, generate one ray per pixel moving top-down, left-right in the screen.
 Evaluate each ray in order to identify the visible surface S[1], the first surface pointer in the sorted list of ray-surface intersections.
-If the visible surface at pixel location (X, Y) is different than the visible surface at pixel (X-1, Y), then display a vertical line one pixel long centered at (X-½, Y).
-Similarly, if the visible surface at (X, Y) if different than the visible surface at pixel (X, Y-1), then display a horizontal line one pixel long centered at (X, Y-½).
-The resulting drawing will consist of horizontal and vertical edges only, looking jagged in course resolutions.
+If the visible surface at pixel location (X, Y) is different than the visible surface at pixel (X−1, Y), then display a vertical line one pixel long centered at (X−½, Y).
+Similarly, if the visible surface at (X, Y) is different than the visible surface at pixel (X, Y−1), then display a horizontal line one pixel long centered at (X, Y−½).
+The resulting drawing will consist of horizontal and vertical edges only, looking jagged in coarse resolutions.

-Roth's ray casting system generated the images of solid objects on the right.
+Roth’s ray casting system generated the images of solid objects on the right.
 Box enclosures, dynamic bounding, and coherence were used for optimization.
-For each picture, the screen was sampled with a density of about 100x100 (e.g., 10,000) rays and new edges were located via binary searches.
+For each picture, the screen was sampled with a density of about 100×100 (e.g., 10,000) rays and new edges were located via binary searches.
 Then all edges were followed by casting additional rays at one pixel increments on the two sides of the edges.
-Each picture was drawn on a Tektronix tube at 780x780 resolution.
+Each picture was drawn on a Tektronix tube at 780×780 resolution.

-SHADED PICTURES.
+Shaded pictures

 To make a shaded picture, again cast one ray per pixel in the screen.
 This time, however, use the visible surface pointer S[1] at each pixel to access the description of the surface.
 From this, compute the surface normal at the visible point t[1].
 The pixel’s value, the displayable light intensity, is proportional to the cosine of the angle formed by the surface normal and the light-source-to-surface vector.
 Processing all pixels this way produces a raster-type picture of the scene.